Creating a dashboard that evolves with the user

 Concept, UI/UX design, prototype

 We also changed our subscription model at the time, and had begun to offer a 14-day free trial.
-The dashboard also needed to accommodate this update.
+The dashboard needed to accommodate this update.

 Creators needed a macro-level view into their business